The stage management minor is not currently accepting students.

 - have the adaptability, confidence, and discipline necessary to contibute and thrive in any of multiple performing arts disciplines.

-Required Courses (five courses; 7 credits):
+Required Courses (three courses; 7 credits):

 - T-PR 1907 Theater Production and Process (1 credit)